marsninja/blog/docs/blog/posts/dataclasses_and_jac_objects.md

 ```
 </div>

-**Clean and intuitive.** Default values work exactly as you'd expect.
+**Key point**: Default values work exactly as you'd expect—fields with defaults can be omitted, while others are still required.

 #### 2. Immutability with `frozen=True`

+The `frozen=True` parameter makes instances immutable after creation—they can't be modified, which makes them hashable and safe for use in sets and as dictionary keys:

 <div class="code-block" data-lang="python">
 ```python